 Functional dyspepsia refers to dyspepsia for which no organic etiology has been determined by endoscopy or other testing.
 This is the most common cause of chronic dyspepsia, accounting for the majority of patients.
 Symptoms may arise from a complex interaction of increased visceral afferent sensitivity, gastric delayed emptying or impaired accommodation to food or psychosocial stressors or may develop de novo following an enteric infection.
 Although benign, these symptoms may be chronic and difficult to treat.

 Peptic ulcer disease is present in 5–15% of patients with dyspepsia.
 Gastroesophageal reflux disease (GERD) is present in up to 20% of patients with dyspepsia, even without significant heartburn.
 Gastric or esophageal cancer is identified in less than 1% but is extremely rare in persons under age 60 years with uncomplicated dyspepsia.
 Other causes include gastroparesis (especially in diabetes mellitus) and parasitic infection (Giardia, Strongyloides, Anisakis).

 D. Helicobacter pylori Infection

-Chronic gastric infection with H pylori is an important cause of peptic ulcer disease, and may cause dyspepsia in a ...
+Chronic gastric infection with H pylori is an important cause of peptic ulcer disease, ...